==> Visiting this review from NZ? Read this article especially kiwi readers <==

 How To Use

-- Ecosa instruct that you can use this mattress on any type of supportive base, they even say you can use it on the floor.
-However, I would recommend you never put any mattress on the floor that you intend to sleep on for the long term.
+- You can use this mattress on any type of supportive base, they even say you can use it on the floor.
+However, I would recommend you never put any mattress on the floor.
 If you do, you will invite dirt, creepy crawlies, and cut off air from flowing around the mattress.

-- For the softest feel the mattress can give, have the blue foam layer on top (note: the mattress will still feel quite firm).
+- For the softest feel the mattress can give, have the blue foam layer on top.

 Any Problems?